 Alternatively, you set an intention or word: HEALTH, or be healthy.
 No specific targets or obstacles, just a path of intention.
 Now you’re looking at choices such as whole milk versus almond milk, parking up close, or parking a little further away, doing nothing today, or waking up with some yoga.
 When your intention becomes the forefront of your day you subconsciously begin making choices aligned with that intention.

 Now before you start thinking that’s EASY, let’s get real.
 Setting a word or intention is far bigger than just stating it and moving on.
 You need to live it, breathe it, embody this idea.
-Many suggest doing meditation before choosing your intention to ensure it’s the correct one aligned with your heart, soul, and physical needs.
+Many suggest doing meditation or journaling before choosing your intention to ensure it’s the correct one aligned with your heart, soul, and physical needs.